Essay Writing Techniques for School and University Students

 - Think of your headings and sub-headings.
 What have you been told by your lecturers about the structure of your work?

 - Look at the aims and objectives of the piece of writing to help you determine and draft an essay structure.

 - Write down ideas of what you want to include in each heading/sub-heading.

 - Start writing the text of your essay.
 Write down what you know already.
 Put comment boxes in your draft attempt and write notes to yourself.
 Fill in the gaps later from reading around the subject area in books or journal articles.

-What does it mean to write in a reflective style?
+What does essay writing in a reflective style mean?
 Many written tasks need a reflective style, yet don’t explicitly ask you to reflect.
 Reflective essay writing requires reflective reading and an analytical/critical mind.